NEWS RELEASE

 Bus stop SNS web app "Bus Kame Fan!" released

-Mitsubishi Jisho Design Inc. (Chiyoda-ku, Tokyo, CEO: Junichi Tanisawa, hereinafter referred to as Mitsubishi Jisho Design) and Pacific Spatial Solutions Co., Ltd. (Chiyoda-ku, Tokyo, CEO: Yutaka Yasojima, hereinafter referred to as PSS) have jointly developed a community bus and demand-responsive transportation system in Marugame City, Kagawa Prefecture. *1 Aiming to promote utilization and revitalize the surrounding area, Bus stop SNS web app "Bus Kame Fan!"
+Mitsubishi Jisho Design Inc. (Chiyoda-ku, Tokyo, President and CEO: Junichi Tanisawa, hereinafter Mitsubishi Jisho Design Jisho Sekkei) and Pacific Spatial Solutions Co., Ltd. (Chiyoda-ku, Tokyo, President and CEO: Yutaka Yasojima, hereinafter referred to as PSS) have collaborated to develop a community bus and demand-responsive transportation system in Marugame City, Kagawa Prefecture. *1 Aiming to promote the use of the facility and revitalize the surrounding area, Bus stop SNS web app "Bus Kame Fan!"
 We are pleased to announce that we have begun trial operation of the following service.

 "Grow Kamemaru and become a fan of the town."